 Selection process and requirements

-The admission to PhD at the Department of Physics of the University of Naples Federico II (jointly with University of Camerino and CNR - Italian National Council for Researches) requires passing a selection based on the assessment of academic qualifications and an oral examination (in Italian or English).
+The admission to PhD program in Quantum Technologies at the Department of Physics of the University of Naples Federico II (jointly with University of Camerino and CNR - Italian National Research Council, site of Florence) requires passing a selection based on the assessment of academic qualifications and of a statement of scientific purpose / research proposal (ie, a possible research project, on a 3- years basis), followed by an oral examination (in Italian or English).

 How to apply